5 Ways To Say Goodbye In German (With Conversation Examples)

 (Goodbye Mrs. Wagner.
 See you tomorrow.)

-Guys, before we continue, at the end of this video I’ll show you a way of saying goodbye we use all the time in Germany, that we have stolen from the Italians.
+Guys, before we continue, at the end of this lesson we’ll show you a way of saying goodbye we use all the time in Germany, that we have stolen from the Italians.

 DENISA